All Episodes

 They're just not happy.

-It hasn't happened soon enough.
+It hadn't happened soon enough.

-He said here that's right, it's in the transcript.
+He said here, that's right, it's in the transcript.

-That's what he said.
+It's what he said.

 Somebody looked that up.

-Look it up in the Urban Dictionary before we go off on this.
+Look it up in the urban dictionary before we go off on this.

-He actually circame too easily.
+He actually surcame too easily.

 I think I think that's what he meant was succumb.

-The I don't know.
+I don't know.

 Past tense of succumbed.